yuanshunning/pickit-docs/docs/documentation/teach/how-to-use-pickit-teach.rst

 #.
 It exactly matches the side of the object
    that you want to detect.

+See following guide, :ref:`how-to-good-model`, for more in depth information.

 Continue reading to learn how to build a high-quality model.

 Placing the object under the camera